george-hawkins/breadboard-vtx-control/README.md

     # set tlm_halfduplex=ON
     # save

-After this, I could go to the _TELEMETRY_ page for my model, on the transmitter, and select _Discover new sensors_.
+After this, I could go to the _TELEMETRY_ page for my model, on my transmitter, and select _Discover new sensors_.
 In addition to RSSI and RxBt (which come directly from the RX and are available even if telemetry hasn't been set up as described above), it discovered an array of additional sensors - i.e. all those listed [here](https://github.com/betaflight/betaflight/blob/master/docs/Telemetry.md#available-sensors) for Betaflight.

 Note: the setting `tlm_inverted` seems a little confusing.
 The S.PORT signal is an inverted serial signal and F3 and F7 STM32 MPUs can handle this inversion but MPUs like the F4 require and external inverter.
 So `tlm_inverted` is not about the inverted nature of the underlying S.PORT signal but about whether it has been inverted again (to become uninverted) by an external inverter.
 For this F7 based board an external inverter is unnecessary so `tlm_inverted` is set to `OFF`.